savonet/book/technology.md

 The workflow for generating video streams is not fundamentally different to what we have described above, so that one can expect that an audio stream generator can also be used to generate video.
 In practice, this is rarely the case because manipulating video is an order of magnitude harder to implement.
+Since the main focus of this book is for audio streams, we only briefly explain the main technological issues related to video.

 ### Video data